barakacod3rr/Financial_Chatbot/README.md

 ### 🧩 Process
 - Retrieved key metrics: **Total Revenue**, **Net Income**, **Total Assets**, **Total Liabilities**, and **Operating Cash Flow** from SEC’s [EDGAR database]
+- Found the data in section 8 of each report

 **MICROSOFT**

 2023-2024: